Microsoft-community/Community-website/src/wiki/ventoy.md

 ### Once is done, copy that file to your USB

-::: Tip note:
+::: tip Note
-The instructions for installing or reinstalling Windows in your pc are here: (installing-windows)(./wiki/installing-windows).
+The instructions for installing or reinstalling Windows in your pc are here: [Installing Windows](installing-windows).
 :::

 ## Download the AV